-PALS provides spay and neuter assistance for those who cannot otherwise afford to fix their cats and dogs.
+PALS provides spay and neuter assistance for those who cannot otherwise afford to fix their cats and dogs in HAYS County Texas.

 Qualified candidates will be low-income, unemployed, have medical hardships, receive Medicaid, food stamps, Social Security or have other extenuating financial circumstances.
 Clients must qualify for free services under the TEXCAP income guidelines.
 If you do not qualify, you can also seek low-cost spay/neuter services through Emancipet, ATA, SNAP, or other clinics listed on our Useful Resources page.